 There can be a number of factors that are causing your bad breath.
 The problem can be as simple as what you had to eat for lunch, or more complex like an internal medical cause.

-The experienced professionals of Parkdale Dental Centre can help you determine if your halitosis symptoms are from a dental condition that is treatable.
+Regardless of the family dentist in Ottawa you choose (or you’ve already chosen) here at Parkdale Dental Centre, we can help you determine if your halitosis symptoms are from a dental condition that is treatable.

 Bad Breath from Tongue Causes

 Up to 90% of bad breath bacteria are found on the tongue.
 Odour-causing germs can cover the tiny papilla, causing halitosis.
 Take a look at your tongue in the mirror.
 If you see a coating, then it’s likely you have bad breath.
 When brushing, some people tend to ignore their tongue and only concentrate on their teeth.
 Yet, in order to stay clean and odour free, your tongue should be cleaned every time you brush your teeth.
 Using a tongue scraper is more helpful that using a toothbrush to sweep away the coating left behind by food particles, dead cells and bacteria.

 Some coating or colours of the tongue may mean something more serious than just bad breath germs.
 Problems like a yeast infection, overgrowth of cells, an inflammatory disease, a vitamin deficiency, or a bacterial infection can all be diagnosed by looking at your tongue.